Taisunnn/ratemysummoner/README.md

 # ratemysummoner
-A web application that allows users to rate their experiences with a summoner they have played with.
+A simple web application that allows users to rate their experiences with a summoner they have played with.